wxsd-sales/.github/profile/README.md

 ## Hi there 👋
-### This is home to all our projects delivering on the "Art of The Possible" using Webex APIs and SDKs.
+### This is home to all our projects delivering on "Art of The Possible" using Webex APIs and SDKs.